 Follow Up Appointment

 At the time you book your surgery a post-operative appointment will usually be organised.
-Please contact Dr Morrissey if you are unsure as to the appointment details.
+Please contact our Practice if you are unsure as to the appointment details.

 For non-emergency issues please call (07) 4646 4275 for further instructions.

 ENT Surgeons in Toowoomba share ‘on-call’ and one is usually available to answer questions.
 After hours the "On Call" ENT Surgeon can be contacted via the Toowoomba Hospital on (07) 4616 6000.